JapSab/JapSab/README.md

 ![fb5b48cd0d259376d6fcd35ab8404cbf](https://user-images.githubusercontent.com/116835013/224580990-01f7f2e2-2b27-4bb4-8520-6a9fa678318c.gif)

-## ABOUT ME

-Welcome to my GitHub profile!
-I'm Backend developer with a passion for building robust and scalable applications.
-My expertise lies in working with Javascript/Typescript, Node.js, Express.js, Nest.js, and a variety of databases including Mysql, PostgreSQL, and MongoDB.
-I have extensive experience working with ORMs such as Sequelize, TypeORM, and Mongoose.
-Currently I'm studying c# and ASP.NET Core to further strengthen my proficiency in backend technologies.

-## Skills:

-   * C#/ASP.NET Core
-   * Entity Framework, Razor, MVC

-   * Javascript/Typescript
-   * Node.js (Express.js, Nest.js)

-  * 🖼️ Databases (SQL/NoSQL)
-    * MongoDB (Mongoose)
-    * MySQL/PostgreSQL (Sequelize/TypeORM

-  * 🐍 Python
-    *  Django
-    *  Flask
-    *  Numpy

-   * 💻 HTML , CSS ,
-   * 🗃️ Git
-   * 🎨 Photoshop
-   * 🌈 Figma
-   * 🖖 Canva
+About Me

+Hello there!
+I'm a software engineer with expertise in a wide range of programming languages and frameworks.
+My primary focus is on Python, C#, JavaScript, Node.js, .NET, and ASP.NET.
+I also have extensive experience working with various Python frameworks and APIs.

 ## contact me:

 <a href="https://www.linkedin.com/in/saba-japaridzee/">